 When to Visit for Hogmanay in Edinburgh

-The Hogmanay festivities last three days, starting with a torchlight procession on the 30th and ending with a variety of events on the 1st – including the infamous Loony Dook!
+The Hogmanay festivities last three days, starting with a torchlight procession on 30 December and ending with a variety of events on the 1 January– including the infamous Loony Dook!
 If you want to make the most of your trip, be sure to stay for at least three nights, or extend your trip and spend some time enjoying the city itself.

 Hogmanay Events in Edinburgh